caredotcom/lesswatcher/README.md

 ###Prerequisites:
 1. Get **node** and **npm**
-  (The official installer from nodejs.org/download/ is recommended, esp. for Windows users.)
+  (The official installer from nodejs.org/download/ is recommended for Windows users.)
+  As of 20130430, at least one of lesswatcher's dependencies (ffi) currently only works on node < 0.9.
+  Using nvm (node version manager) is the simple, recommended solution.

 2. Edit your $PATH env var:
   **Add the npm global bin directory to your $PATH**